 The Economics program is designed to introduce the basic theoretical and empirical techniques of economics.
 The major provides an opportunity to study economics as a social science with a core theory and to study the process of drawing inferences from data and historical evidence.
 The aim of the program is to develop students' ability to apply systematic economic thinking to social problems.
 Learn more »

-The thirteen members of the department offer expertise in a variety of topics.
+The fourteen members of the department offer expertise in a variety of topics.
 In addition to theory courses in microeconomics, macroeconomics and a course in economic statistics, students can take elective courses in environmental economics, labor economics, game theory, industrial organization, financial markets, Marx, business cycles, public finance, poverty, international trade and finance, econometrics, development economics, economic history, economics of technology, demographic economics, and law and economics.

 Faculty members are active in research and publish articles in academic journals and edited collections, and write books.
 Students can become involved as research assistants and/or conduct their own research under the guidance of a faculty member through an independent study.